ibm-cloud-docs/solution-tutorials/mean-stack.md

 If your service needs additional storage, or you want to reduce the amount of storage allocated to your service, you can do this by scaling resources.
 1. In the application dashboard, go to **Connections** -> **Click on the MongoDB instance**
 2. In the Deployment Details panel, click Scale Resources.
-The Scale Resouces page opens.
+The Scale Resources page opens.
   ![](images/solution7/mongodb-scale-show.png)
 3. Adjust the slider to raise or lower the storage allocated to the Compose for MongoDB service.
 Move the slider to the left to reduce the amount of storage, or move it to the right to increase the storage.
 4. Click Scale Deployment to trigger the rescaling and return to the dashboard overview.
 A 'Scaling initiated' message appears at the top of the page to let you know the rescaling is in progress and the Deployment Details pane also shows the scaling in progress.